Billuc/Taipan-DI/README.md

 ## Inspirations

 This library is partially based on the [*kink*](https://pypi.org/project/kink/) dependency injection library.
-I was using kink on a project previously but it didn't fit all my requirements.
+I was using kink on another project previously but it didn't fit all my requirements.

 I also took inspiration from the [*injector*](https://pypi.org/project/injector/) library and .Net's dependency injection system.